Traditional Chinese Medicine

 Traditional Chinese Medicine was developed in China over 2000 years ago.
 It includes various forms of acupuncture, massage, herbal medicine, dietary therapy, and exercise.

 This form of medicine is mainly concerned with identifying functional states which regulate digestion, breathing, etc. Disease is interpreted as a lack of harmony between the functional states and the environment.
 These disharmonies can be treated using acupuncture needle insertion, but other effective modalities such as cupping/fire cupping, gua sha, and acupressure are available for patients that have a fear of, or are unable to, receive the traditional methods of needling.

 At our clinic, we offer a unique acupuncture experience.
-Acupuncture appointments are booked for 60 minutes, one person at a time, so that every single visit is a one-on-one experience with our therapist.
-You will get re-evaluated at each visit, and your treatment adjusted to your health and wellbeing on that day, as well as targeting your overall goal.
-Unlike other clinics that will rush you in, poke you full of needles, and rush you out, we want to take our time and ensure that you are receiving the absolute best care possible.
+Acupuncture appointments are booked for 60 minutes, in which you can expect to spend the entire duration of every appointment one-on-one with our therapist.
+You will get re-evaluated each visit, and your treatment will be adjusted to your health and wellbeing on that day, as well as targeted towards your overall goal.

 Acupuncture is an effective treatment for: